oasis-tcs/openc2-tc-ops/Documentation-Norms.md

   the work product should target their inputs to the Working branch.
-Working Draft (WD) versions of the work product are identified using the GitHub Release feature, and the WD content is uploaded to the TC's document store at OASIS .
+Working Draft (WD) versions of the work product are identified using the GitHub Release feature, and the WD content is uploaded to the TC's document store at OASIS.

-* The *Published* (default) branch contains TC-approved CS and OASIS Standard versions of the work product.
-The Published branch is initially populated with the starter document template supplied by OASIS.
-Until the first CS is approved, the Published branch will only contain the template rather than a complete version of the work product.
+* The *Published* (default) branch contains TC-approved Committee Specification (CS) and OASIS Standard (OS) versions of the work product.
+Until the first CS is approved the Published branch will only contain administrative documents.

 ### Figure 2: Work Product Repository Branching Concept